Join the Liberty Family as an International Student

-Liberty University’s transcript evaluation process reviews accredited degrees and coursework to determine transfer credit for our programs.
+Liberty University’s transcript evaluation process reviews accredited U.S. degrees and coursework to determine transfer credit for our programs.
 We do not offer foreign transcript degree evaluations to convert a foreign transcript to U.S. standards.
-If you want to submit a transcript from a foreign institution for Liberty to review, you will first need to use an evaluation agency approved by the National Association of Credential Evaluation Services (NACES), like World Education Services (WES).
+If you want to submit a transcript from a foreign institution for Liberty to review, you will first need to use an evaluation agency approved by the National Association of Credential Evaluation Services (NACES).

 How many international students does Liberty University have?